Tariff row holds up Italy airport investments: Benetton

 MILAN Benetton family holding Edizione and its partners are ready to spend 12 billion euros ($15 billion) to upgrade Rome's airports, but any investments would be conditional on a rise in tariffs still to be approved by the government, Edizione's chairman said on Sunday.

-Big infrastructure investments are a crucial plank of Italy's efforts to revive its anemic economic growth.
+Big infrastructure investments are a crucial plank of Italy's efforts to revive its anaemic economic growth.

-At talks in Rome on Friday, Prime Minister Mario Monti agreed with the leaders of France, Germany and Spain on a 130 billion euro package to kickstart growth in austerity-hit euro zone countries, including the launch of project bonds to co-finance major public investment programs.
+At talks in Rome on Friday, Prime Minister Mario Monti agreed with the leaders of France, Germany and Spain on a 130 billion euro package to kick-start growth in austerity-hit euro zone countries, including the launch of project bonds to co-finance major public investment programmes.

 Gilberto Benetton told Corriere della Sera in an interview the financial holding that indirectly runs Rome's two airports had put investments on hold because of uncertainty over tariffs.